 It seems like the fitness world is always being upended by hot new gear.
 Whether it’s tech to help monitor your heart rate or shoes that make you run faster, there’s always something to be excited about.
 But at the end of the day, every fitness enthusiast knows that the basics come first.
-An essential piece of fitness gear that remains as great as it ever was is the dumbbell.
+And when building out your home gym, the best dumbbells are absolutely essential.

 Just because dumbbells have antecedents in Ancient Greece, that doesn’t mean that there haven’t been improvements in the last thousand or so years.
 One major innovation is the adjustable dumbbell.
 These allow you to use the same bar while swapping out the weights.
 The major appeal is that these types of dumbbells are space-saving, making them perfect for people whose bedroom is also their home gym.
 Some adjustable dumbbells have nuts that have to be unscrewed and retightened, but many of our favorites take only seconds to swap out.
 The ever-popular Bowflex SelectTech is a great example.

-If you work out at home, look for dumbbells that are coated with a protective material like rubber.
+If you use dumbbells for cardio exercises rather than weightlifting, look for dumbbells that are coated with a protective material like rubber.
 These are less likely to damage the floor if accidentally dropped or rolled.
 Plus, many dumbbells have hexagonal heads that prevent them from rolling when set down.

-The usefulness of dumbbells is not just owed to their compact space-saving design, perfect for people who don’t have a ton of space to dedicate to their home gym.
-While many people associate dumbbells with bicep curls, there are are a ton of different exercises that you can do with a dumbbell.
-You can do bench presses, rows, lunges, deadlifts, and a whole host of other exercises.
-With dumbbells alone, you can workout almost your entire body.
+The best dumbbells also have a compact space-saving design, perfect for people who don’t have a ton of space to dedicate to their home gym.
+While many people associate dumbbell sets with bicep curls, there are a ton of different exercises that you can do with a dumbbell.
+You can do bench presses, rows, lunges, deadlifts, and a whole host of cardio workouts.
+With dumbbells alone, you can work out almost your entire body.
 But the only way to do that is with the right dumbbells.
 We’ve done the heavy lifting and found the best options including complete fixed-weight dumbbell sets, adjustable dumbbells and more.

 If you’re looking for traditional adjustable dumbbells, this reasonably priced set from Yes4All is a great pick.
 The Amazon listing makes it easy to choose how much weight you want, and this particular option consists of two 30-pound dumbbells.
 You can add or remove eight and four-pound plates for a customized workout.